tillitis/tillitis-key1/doc/threat_model/threat_model.md

   escalate privilege temporarily to firmware mode.
 This is done with hardware support from an interrupt call.

-  When this interrupt is done, the device temporarily enters firmware mode and the system call handler in the firmware.
+  When this interrupt is raised, the device temporarily enters firmware mode and the system call handler in the firmware.
 Arguments are passed in registers.
 The firmware does the system call and then automatically goes back to the hardware app mode when returning to the app.